 City tour of Lima today if not on day one.
 Departure day.
 A private transfer to the international airport is included in your tour.

-Nazca Express is an eight-day tour which includes a small plane flight over the Nazca Lines, some public transport and walking around ruins and during city tours.
+Nazca Express is an eight-day tour which includes Nazca Lines tour and a small plane flight over the Nazca Lines, some walking around ruins and during city tours.
 As always, a certain patience is required for the inconsistencies and occasional delays of developing-world travel.

 On all Southern Crossings tours, you are met at the airport by one of our representatives (holding a Southern Crossings placard), who will accompany you to our joining hotel.
 No bargaining or being ripped off by airport taxis!

 International flight to/from Lima, pre- & post- tour accommodation, visas, vaccinations, personal insurance, meals except where specified above, drinks, laundry, souvenirs, tips while on optional excursions and other items of a personal nature.
 Medical travel insurance is not included through Southern Crossings, cancellation insurance is advisable.